In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-The carrier is a bit wider than average, and you must bring the handle forward to access the belt pathway.
+The carrier is wider than average, and you must bring the handle forward to access the belt pathway.
 This gives better access to the belt pathway, and the handle position is only allowed when installed without the base.
 The lap belt was easy to thread, but the shoulder portion was more of a struggle.

-The vehicle belt in one car almost felt not long enough to wrap around, and it took some finagling to get it in the correct position.
+The vehicle belt in one car almost felt too short to wrap around, and it took some finagling to get it right.
 The shoulder strap needs to be guided into the slot on the back.
-It was easy enough to tighten once both belt portions were placed correctly.
-It helps there wasn't much slack on this.
-The red level reference line was easy to see and use as it is long, bold, and doesn't get muddled with the writing.
-The seat feels very wobbly, and only a few felt more sturdy once installed without the base.
+Once both belt portions were placed correctly, it was easy enough to tighten.
+There wasn't much slack.
+The red level reference line was easy to see and use.
+The seat feels very wobbly.

 Ease of Use